Interview with Tansy E. Hoskins Author of FOOTWORK

 Political Change: Questions of power begin to be examined.
 This level covers regulation, legislation, freedom of association and taxation, all elements that involve placing political pressure on governments and institutions and pushing them to regulate capitalism.
 By its very nature, it is collective and covers a far greater number of factories and countries.

 System Change: By far the biggest and often the most unspoken elephant in the room.
 This is quite literally the basis of the problem.
 It is here we find the most intransigent problems of capitalism: the systematic exploitation of women, the exploitation of the Global South, the creation and maintenance of racism and the imposition and exploitation of class and poverty.
 This third level means confronting capitalism and moving towards system change.

 “My conclusion from Foot Work was that overall the shoe industry is about ten years behind the rest of the fashion industry in terms of standards, safety, transparency and accountability.”

-Tansy E. Hoskins is the author of FootWork: What Your Shoes are Doing to The World is published ORION Publishing.
-An author and journalist based in London.
-She can be found writing about the textile, clothing and footwear industries for The Guardian, Al Jazeera, i-D, and the i paper, or making TV documentaries.
-This work has taken her to Bangladesh, Kenya, Macedonia, and to the Topshop warehouses in Solihull.
-Her award-winning book Stitched Up: The Anti-Capitalist Book of Fashion made Emma Watson’s ‘Ultimate Book List’ She recently
+Tansy E. Hoskins is the author of FootWork: What Your Shoes are Doing to The World (ORION 2020).
+An author and journalist based in London, she has written about the textile, clothing and footwear industries for The Guardian, Al Jazeera, i-D, and the i papers.
+Her work has taken her to Bangladesh, Kenya, Macedonia, and to the Topshop warehouses in Solihull.
+Her award-winning book Stitched Up: The Anti-Capitalist Book of Fashion made Emma Watson’s ‘Ultimate Book List’ in 2018.

 Photo credits: With the exception of Tansy E. Hoskins.
 All photos featured are courtesy of unsplash.